willnode/willnode/README.md

 I mainly a web developer now.
 You can play my [Web toys](https://willnode.github.io/).

 The second big project is [DOM Cloud](https://domcloud.co/), it's a free web hosting service, because I need it most, and it hosts +10 of my own online projects, more coming later.
+It also hosts [forwarddomain.net](https://forwarddomain.net) which provides DNS-based domain redirect service for free.

 Go to [my website](https://wellosoft.net/) if you're curious more about myself.